marmakoide/eskit/docs/source/benchmark.rst

 works as they should.
 For instance, you might discover some bug, or that the implementation does not not behave as it should on some particular cases.

-The benchmark program, *eskit-test*, is installed in the *test* directory of the *eskit-1.0.0* source directory.
+The benchmark program, *eskit-test*, is installed in the *build* directory of the *eskit-1.2.3* source directory.